 Enjoy the Outdoors

-Though Singapore is nothing less than a bustling city, there's plenty of outdoor activities to enjoy between bouts of urban exploration.
+Despite being one of the most developed super cities in the world, there's plenty of outdoor activities to enjoy between bouts of urban exploration.
 The man-made island of Sentosa is a great place to get a healthy dose of both.
 Alternatively, head to Palau Ubin by way of a humble wooden “bumboat” where the bustling landscape of modern Singapore gives way to a sleepy fishing village surrounded by jungle.
 Here you can explore the island by bicycle, eventually making your way to Chek Jawa Wetlands, where a carefully constructed boardwalk transports you over Singapore’s healthiest marine ecosystem.